Building a healthier feed: Private location trace intersection driven feed recommendations: Introduction

-This approach generalizes to a broader set of private data sharing techniques that can move towards building content feeds that are user-centric, providing desirable content for users to engage with, while avoiding optimizing for raw user attention.
-Indeed, while there is an important question to ask whether users actually want this location-driven-feed based feature, this approach is naturally extensible to a huge range of similar matching approaches ranging from shared photo matching, shared friendship matching (including from existing social networks), to simple interest matching, all without needing trusted third parties or the exposure of any personal information.
+This approach is naturally extensible to a huge range of similar matching approaches ranging from shared photo matching, or shared friendship matching (including from existing social networks), to simple interest matching, all without needing trusted third parties or the exposure of any personal information.
 In doing so, this creates an in-built incentive for users to make personal data accessible (in an encrypted and private manner) to ensure they appear on others' feeds and can participate in the social ecosystem.

-In summary, this paper: \begin{itemize} \item Presents a novel approach to building a social feed that represents real social relationships via calculations of set intersections between pairs of individuals without the need for a third party or transmission of \emph{any} unencrypted data, ensuring no escape of any private information to anyone. \item Validates the value of location traces based matching as a measure of friendship on existing data, in turn motivating its use in building a feed optimized for social capital building. \item Prototypes the approach with a reference implementation and demo app to show that this can be done with extremely low computational cost. \item Proposes and discusses the extensiblity of this private set intersection driven feed paradigm to other personal datasets and explores how this creates new social incentives around private data sharing for matching. \end{itemize}
+In summary, this paper: \begin{itemize} \item Presents a novel approach to building a social feed that represents real social relationships via calculations of set intersections between pairs of individuals without the need for a third party or transmission of \emph{any} unencrypted data, ensuring no escape of any private information to anyone. \item Validates the value of location trace based matching as a measure of friendship on existing data using two different computational examinations, in turn motivating its use in building a feed optimized for social capital building. \item Prototypes the approach with a reference implementation and demo app to show that this can be done with extremely low computational cost. \item Proposes and discusses the extensibility of this private set intersection driven feed paradigm to other personal datasets and explores how this creates new social incentives around private data sharing for matching. \end{itemize}

+A longer, more verbose version of this publication with additional figures will be made available online via pre-print servers due to page limits.